-Unless noted otherwise, lighting for Zone 3 will be consistent with the City of Lawrence Code, sections 20-14A01 through Section 20-14A03.
+Unless noted otherwise, lighting for Zone 3 will be consistent with the City of Lawrence Code, sections 20-14A01 through Section 20-14A03, or subsequent applicable City standards.
 Residential lighting will have a maximum initial illumination value of no greater than 0.10 horizontal footcandles at the zone boundary.
 No more than 5 percent of the total designed fixture lumens are at an angle of 90 degrees or higher from nadir (straight down).
+In order to limit lighting impacts on adjacent residential properties, low bollard lighting will be utilized in parking areas adjacent to these properties in lieu of standard pole lighting.